alexfernandez/alexfernandez.github.io/2025/on-art.md

 # 📖 A Brief Definition

-Let us start by establishing this working definition:
+Let us start by establishing this working definition to answer the question:

+> "But, what is art?"

 > Art is any activity that intentionally transmits emotions among humans.